SuperTuxKart: History

-In September 2021, SuperTuxKart 1.3 was released, it has support for force feedback.
+In September 2021, SuperTuxKart 1.3 was released, and has support for force feedback.
 Force feedback is extremely uncommon for free software games.

+In August 2025, Alayan announced the project was entering a new development phase, titled SuperTuxKart Evolution, to bring new content and improvements.
+Co-leader "Benau" and contributor "Devee" were removed from the STK organization due to internal disagreements causing development of version 1.5 to stagnate.
+As part of the change in leadership, STK Evolution is currently under a new website, with ongoing efforts to replace lost resources such as the official domain name, YouTube channel, email address, donation link, social links, and distribution of STK on the Google Play store.

+As of September 2025, important resources were transferred and the conflict between the contributors was resolved.
+The release of 1.5 is planned as a joint release with full cooperation.

 Reception

 In 2004, TuxKart was selected by The Linux Game Tome to be their "Game of the Month" project.

-In 2007 Full Circle Magazine named SuperTuxKart as one of the top five racing games available for Linux, describing it as the game to try if you're "tired of realistic driving".
-Linux Journal also praised the game, saying that "the courses in SuperTuxKart are fun, colorful and imaginative" and that "If you've played the original, you'll be impressed by the new, hugely improved, SuperTuxKart."
+In 2007 Full Circle magazine named SuperTuxKart as one of the top five racing games available for Linux, describing it as a game for gamers who are tired of realistic driving.
+Linux Journal also praised the game, saying that the courses in SuperTuxKart are "fun", "colorful" and "imaginative".
 Although it did not make it into the APC Mag top five free games, it received an honorable mention in 2008.
 In 2009, TechRadar cited it as one of the best games to put on a Linux netbook.
 In 2016, OMG!
 Ubuntu! called SuperTuxKart "the best kart racing game to not feature Mario, Toad or Diddy Kong".

 Since August 2007 SuperTuxKart has been downloaded over 3.2 million times from SourceForge.net and has over 500 thousand downloads on the Google Play store.